 Even if you have to wear a suit or certain type of clothing to work, you cannot claim the cost of these outfits against your taxes.
 That’s because there could be occasions where you could wear those clothes for personal reasons.
 So if you work from home and choose to wear casual clothes all day, then you wouldn’t be able to claim for these as a business expense on your tax return.

-If you wear clothing that is branded in your business name, then you can claim a tax deduction for getting it made.
+If you wear clothing that is branded in your business name, then you can claim the cost of these clothes as a business expense.

 - Hard hats;